benwis/rust-remix/README.md

 This repo contains changes to the Remix compiler to add support for native .node files, which get included in your server bundle.
 This could probably can't run on the client, so it's to be used in loaders/actions only.

-Currently the .node files are generated, but not correctly imported into Remix somehow.
 ## Example

 This example uses Rust compiled to WASM.